MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-po_fx_directed_power_up_callback.md

 ## -description

-Implemented by the client driver to handle driver-specific power up activities on behalf of DFx (Directed [PoFx](/windows-hardware/drivers/kernel/overview-of-the-power-management-framework)).
+The PO_FX_DIRECTED_POWER_UP_CALLBACK callback function is implemented by the client driver to handle driver-specific power up activities on behalf of DFx (Directed [PoFx](/windows-hardware/drivers/kernel/overview-of-the-power-management-framework)).

 ## -parameters